ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/scaling.md

 it is the appropriate thing to do, however if you do not intend to do this, then you can end up with many more routes than you had intended and this can adversely impact performance.

-## Inspecting $productName$ performance
+## Inspecting Emissary performance

-$productName$ internally tracks a number of key performance indicators.
+Emissary internally tracks a number of key performance indicators.
 You can inspect these via the debug endpoint at `localhost:8877/debug`.
 Note that the `AMBASSADOR_FAST_RECONFIGURE` flag needs to be set to `"true"` for this endpoint to be present: